Welcome to today's edition of the Rush 24-7 podcast.

 I'll get to that in due course.

-Uh, what's the bite?
+What's the bite?

 Somebody help me out with a bite here.

-Um yeah, grab number nine.
+Yeah, grab number nine.

-And Donald Trump surely may be in the future, but at least at this point he has not.
+Bill Clinton has been used in ISIS recruiting videos and Donald Trump surely may be in the future, but at least at this point he has not.

 Don't you think there's a video coming now?

-I mean, they they absolutely could, right?
+I mean, they absolutely could, right?

 Like, what are we waiting for?

-Like, let's do it like it's an automatic.
+Like, it's an automatic.

 Oh, and you see Chelsea's pregnant.

-There's gonna be another Clinton baby right in the middle of the campaign next year.
+Right on time, Folks, there's going to be another Clinton baby right in the middle of the campaign next year.

 Anyway, so there will be a video.

-You watch a recruitment video of the Trump comments, and it will be uh claimed to be legit.
+You watch a recruitment video of the Trump comments, and it will be claimed to be legit.

-But here you have David Rodumgurgen and Aaron Burnett practically urging ISIS to do it in order to help Hillary, and you just know that the Hillary campaign is going to do it on their own without getting any advice.
+And you just know that the Hillary campaign is going to do it on their own without getting any advice.

-The idea that all it takes to turn a peaceful Muslim into a raging self-immolating bombing jihadist is to show him or her a video tape of Donald Trump suggesting a moratorium on Muslim entry to the U.S. I mean, how peaceful can it be if that's all it takes?
+And I still fall back on this silly idea, the idea that all it takes to turn a peaceful Muslim into a raging, self-immolating, bombing jihadist is to show him or her a videotape of Donald Trump suggesting a moratorium on Muslim entry to the U.S. I mean, how peaceful can it be if that's all it takes?

-And that's what Hillary is saying, and I think that's a big point.
+And I think that's a big point.

 You know, others are glossing over that is not that big a deal.